Wentemi/EJ/README.md

 Justice have been central part of formulating policies in the USA.
 The core principle EJ driven policies is to ensure the equitable distribution of resources and minimize the disproportionate impact of specific environmental and health risk on vulnerable communities .
 The scholarly literature on EJ has also received major attention from a multitude of the academic disciplines due to the multifaceted nature of EJ issues in the USA.

-The code and summary below provides a step-by-step process I applied to identifying salient topics and experts in the field of environmental justices.
+The code and summary below provides a step-by-step process I applied to identifying salient topics and experts in the field of environmental justice.
 The major steps involved a bibliometric analysis to identify conceptual structure of topics and identify influential authors related to these topics.
 Finally I applied structural topic modeling to provide a more detailed overview of the EJ topics.

 ## Authors